Shiba Inu Health Issues & Care Guide

 Health Overview

-The Shiba Inu is generally a healthy breed, but like all dogs, they are prone to certain health conditions.
-Being aware of these conditions and working with a veterinarian who knows the breed helps ensure your Shiba Inu lives a long, healthy life.
+Relatively healthy for a purebred dog with allergies being the most common concern.
+Responsible breeders screen for hip, eye, and patellar issues., but like all dogs, they are prone to certain conditions.
+Being aware of these and working with a knowledgeable veterinarian helps ensure your Shiba Inu lives a long, healthy life.

 Common Health Conditions